TheCollinsByte/DSA/ds-arrays/README.md

 - Storing data in a sequential manner.
 - Implementing queues, stacks and other data structures.
 - Representing matrices and tables.
+- Creating dynamic data structures such as linked lists and trees